shamblett/dartivity/README.md

 The package depends on an async native extension that binds to the C/C++ API's of these clients where needed, this extension is developed separatley and can be found [here](https://github.com/shamblett/dartivity_extension).

+The package also depends on other members of the dartivity suite such as dartivity_messaging for the messaging component and dartivity_database for the database and resource management component.

 ## Design

 The client is designed to run all the time, i.e. it is an active client with its own housekeeping heartbeat, the